Ginger has been deemed a “superfood.” ‘Nuff said, right? After all, if the Internet says it’s good for you, then it must be true.

 Perhaps one of the most widely known uses of ginger as a health aide is in the treatment of stomach distress and nausea, specifically.
 Numerous studies, on humans, have demonstrated ginger’s effectiveness at preventing and treating nausea.

-Likewise, it’s even sometimes recommended to cancer patients to help alleviate some of the side effects of chemotherapy.
-It is also effective at treating nausea related to seasickness and motion sickness.
+Likewise, it’s even sometimes recommended to cancer patients being treated with chemotherapy to help alleviate some of the side effects of nausea and vomiting associated with chemotherapy.
+It has also been shown to be effective at treating nausea related to seasickness and motion sickness.

-That said, there is very little known about long-term ginger use.
-It may interfere with the effectiveness of blood thinners, so talk to your doctor if you’re on such drugs and considering adding ginger to your diet.
+That said, there is very little known about long-term regular consumption of ginger. s talk to your doctor if you’re considering supplementing your diet with ginger for the long term.

 One cautionary note: There are products that are ginger-flavored but don’t contain actual ginger.
 Read the nutrition label to ensure you’re getting the real deal.